miha-stopar/crypto-notes/pairing_based_crypto.md

 ```

 Weil pairing is a major tool in the study of elliptic curves - it can be for example used to prove Hasse's theorem on the number of points on an elliptic curve over a finite field.

+There are three equivalent definitions of Weil pairing.

+### First definition of Weil pairing

 Definition (see for example section 5.8.3 in [5]): Let be P, Q from E[m].
 Let f_P and f_Q be rational functions on E satisfying (we know due to the theorem above that such functions exist):